Diary of Lindsay Robert Turner, 1917-1918 (Vol. 2) - Part 3

 The trip was to be along the

-Eastern Coast of Italy across
+Eastern Coast of Italy "across

-the Rubicon and thence to the
+the Rubicon" and thence to the

 border via St. Germains and

-Paris to Boulouge and across
+Paris to Boulogne and across

-the Chamel to England.
+the Channel to England.
 We

-have two stops on the way
+have two stops on the Way.

-and up into a rest Camp at
+and go into a rest Camp at

 each for about a day.
 Mainly